iExecBlockchainComputing/rlc-multichain/docs/soldoc/src/README.md

 * Go to "Actions" section on GitHub.
 * Trigger the `Deploy contracts` job then choose the correct deployment branch and the target GitHub environment.

-Note that production GitHub environments `arbitrum` and `ethereum` can only be used with the `main` branche.
+Note that production GitHub environments `arbitrum` and `ethereum` can only be used with the `main` branch.

 ## TODO